Master of Architecture (M.arch)

 Ecology and Architecture

-Howard University architecture lecturer Nea Maloo was recently elevated to the 2023 College of Fellows of the American Institute of Architects, a distinction only earned by 3% of the American Institute of Architects (AIA) members.
-There are currently over 95,000 AIA members nationwide.
+Elevated to the Fellows Institute of Architects for the global notable contributions to the architecture profession, a distinction only earned by 3% of the American Institute of Architects (AIA) members.
+There are currently over 95,000 AIA members nation

 The Environmental Justice (EJ) + Health + Decarbonization will be a new inter-disciplinary course in the College of Engineering and Architecture, Howard University, for architects, engineers, and environmental studies major students.
 The course aims to put sustainable building practice at the center of environmental health, justice, and social equity.
 This course is intended to equip the students with the knowledge of building decarbonization and environmental justice, to be the future leaders in sustainability.